lovechants/Aliyah/README.md

 ## Contributing to Aliyah
 Thank you for considering contributing to Aliyah!
 Here's how you can help:
 1. Fork the repository.
-2. Clone your fork: `git clone https://github.com/your-username/Aliyah.git`
+2. Clone your fork: `git clone https://github.com/your-username/your-fork`
 3. Create a branch: `git checkout -b your-feature-branch`
 4. Make your changes.
 5. Test your changes.
-6. Commit your changes: `git commit -m "Add some feature"`
+6. Commit your changes: `git commit -m "Add feature-that-you-added"`
 7. Push to the branch: `git push origin your-feature-branch`
 8. Submit a pull request.